Calendar of events for the week

 SENIOR STRETCH AND STRENGTH

-Organized on Mondays from 1 to 2 p.m. and Wed and Fri from 11 to 12 p.m., participants will focus on flexibility, balance, circulation, muscle tone and breathing techniques.
-Class will be held outdoors at Malibu Bluffs Park from 11 to 12 p.m.
-Register for the month or pay $5 drop-in rate.
-For additional information, contact 310.456.2489 Ext.
+Organized on Mondays from 1 to 2 p.m. and Wednesdays and Fridays from 11 to 12 p.m., participants will focus on flexibility, balance, circulation, muscle tone and breathing techniques.
+Class will be held outdoors at Malibu Bluffs Park, from 11 to 12 p.m.
+Register for the month or pay $5 drop in rate.
+For additional information contact 310.456.2489 Ext.
 357, or visit, Malibucity.org/seniorcenter.

 FARMERS MARKET

-Shop for fresh fruits and veggies, prepared food, and more at the weekly Malibu Farmers Market.
-Sundays, 9 a.m. to 2 p.m.
-23555 Civic Center Way
+Shop for fresh fruits and veggies, prepared food and more at the weekly Malibu Farmers Market.
+Sundays from 9 a.m. to 2 p.m., 23555 Civic Center Way.